zalando-stups/play-swagger/README.md

 is supported in the case if

-a) No security extractor or unmarshaller with the same name exists
+    a) No security extractor or unmarshaller with the same name already exists
-b) The developer issues `swaggerSecurity` or `swaggerMarshallers` SBT command
+    b) The developer issues `swaggerSecurity` or `swaggerMarshallers` sbt command

 ## Run Your Application